 - In a medium bowl mix together flour, salt, and baking soda.

-- Stir in the dry ingredients into the bowl with the wet ingredients and begin to mix.
+- Stir the dry ingredients into the bowl with the wet ingredients and begin to mix.
 Add chocolate chips, stirring just until combined.
 The dough will be soft.
 You can refrigerate it at this point for 30 minutes or up to 2 days (or freeze for longer).